 If you’ve been seeing the same vet for a period of time, that vet knows your dog better than anybody else and can provide science and experience backed advice.

-Generic advice, such as what is included in this article, should always be tempered and weighed alongside what your vet advises.
+Generic advice, such as what is included in this article, should always be tempered and weighed alongside your vet’s advice.
 Err on the side of listening to your vet.

-It is useful to rule out any underlying medical issues that may be at play while your dog is under stress.
+It is useful to rule out any underlying medical issues at play while your dog is under stress.

 You can then schedule a visit with your vet to discern the cause and decide on a remedy.